fastlane/fastlane/spaceship/README.md

 ## Playground

-To try `spaceship`, just run `spaceship`.
+To try `spaceship`, just run `fastlane spaceship`.
 It will automatically start the `spaceship playground`.
 It makes it super easy to try `spaceship` :rocket:

 ![assets/docs/Playground.png](assets/docs/Playground.png)